paradime-io/nfl_data_modeling_challenge/README.md

 - T. Kelce and A. St. Brown tie for the most pass completions in the red zone.
 - D. Adams leads all players in total targets.

+** Fantasy Points Allowed by Defense**

+In the regular season:
+- Baltimore (BAL) had the worst performance in 2021, showed improvement, but returned to the bottom in 2024.
+- Houston (HOU) stood out in 2022, allowing the second highest average rushing yards over the last four years, but their performance has declined since.
+- Carolina (CAR) stood out in 2024, allowing the highest average rushing yards over the last four years —a clear 500-yard gap ahead of the next cluster of teams.

+The average number of RBs faced fluctuates significantly year over year.
+Jacksonville (JAX) led in 2021, saw a sharp decline over the next two years, and then rebounded in 2024 with the highest average in the last four years.

+Denver faced the fewest average QBs in 2021, then peaked in 2022 and 2023 with one of the highest values before declining.
+Meanwhile, Tennessee (TEN) has shown consistent improvement, recording the highest average QBs faced over the past two seasons.

+**Is it real?
+Or is it just fantasy?**

+From 2021 to 2024, Josh Allen, Jalen Hurts, Lamar Jackson, Jayden Daniels, Patrick Mahomes, and Joe Burrow led in average fantasy points per game, all surpassing the 20-point mark.

+When comparing average PPR fantasy points per game and total fantasy points, Josh Allen consistently ranks as the top performer.

+Josh Allen led in average fantasy points per game in 2021.

+In 2022, Jalen Hurts emerged as the top performer, with Josh Allen close behind.

+Carson Wentz had the highest average in 2023, narrowly beating Josh Allen, but then dropped off the radar.

+Lamar Jackson dominated in 2024, with Josh Allen once again right behind him.

 ## Conclusions

 **Injuries**